William Hill (bookmaker): Outside the United Kingdom

 Following the decision of the US Supreme Court regarding the case of Murphy v.
 National Collegiate Athletic Association in June 2018, the state of New Jersey effectively legalised gambling on athletic events due to a previously successful state ballot initiative.
 William Hill entered arrangements to provide bookmaking services to both Monmouth Park Racetrack and Ocean Resort Casino in the state of New Jersey.

-On 3 August 2020, the bookmaker opened the first full-service betting operation housing professional sports teams in the U.S. at Capitol One Arena in Washington D.C.
+On 3 August 2020, the bookmaker opened the first full-service betting operation housing professional sports teams in the U.S. at Capital One Arena in Washington, D.C.

-In January 2021, A joint venture between William Hill and Argenbingo received a licence to offer online gambling services in the Argentinean province of Buenos Aires.
+In January 2021, a joint venture between William Hill and Argenbingo received a licence to offer online gambling services in the Argentinean province of Buenos Aires.
 On 5 May 2021, William Hill launched in Colombia following the acquisition of a majority stake in Alfabet.

 Sponsorship

-In 2007, William Hill threatened to withdraw its sponsorship of various horse races, in their dispute with racecourses over TurfTV.
-William Hill, who had been the strongest critic of TurfTV, were later forced into a humiliating climbdown and subscribed to the channel in January 2008.
+In 2007, William Hill threatened to withdraw its sponsorship of various horse races, in its dispute with racecourses over TurfTV.
+William Hill, which had been the strongest critic of TurfTV, was later forced into a humiliating climbdown and subscribed to the channel in January 2008.

-Away from horse racing, William Hill has sponsored many other sporting events, including the Scottish Cup from 2011 to 2020, and the PDC World Darts Championship from 2015 to 2022.
+Away from horse racing, William Hill has sponsored many other sporting events, including the Scottish Cup from 2011 to 2020, the PDC World Darts Championship from 2015 to 2022 and the Scottish Professional Football League since 2024.
 The company also sponsors the annual William Hill Sports Book of the Year award, dedicated to rewarding excellence in sports writing.

 Advertising

-In May 2008, The Advertising Standards Authority (ASA) banned William Hill from running a television advert which they found "condoned gambling behaviour that was socially irresponsible".
-In October 2009, the ASA banned a poster and National press advert which promised "£100 OF FREE BETS".
-The advert was found to be "likely to mislead" and in breach of a Committee of Advertising Practice code relating to "truthfulness".
+In May 2008, The Advertising Standards Authority (ASA) banned William Hill from running a television advert which it found "condoned gambling behaviour that was socially irresponsible".
+In October 2009, the ASA banned a poster and national press advertisement which promised "£100 of free bets".
+The ad was found to be "likely to mislead" and in breach of a Committee of Advertising Practice code relating to "truthfulness".

-In March 2010, an advert stating "William Hill best prices FACT" was banned by the ASA.
+In March 2010, an advert stating "William Hill best prices fact" was banned by the ASA.
 It had breached several Committee of Advertising Practice codes, including those relating to "substantiation", "truthfulness" and "honesty".
 In September 2011, William Hill made a television advert featuring the 2005 single "A Bit Patchy".
 In December 2012, adverts stating "Best Prices on the Best Horses" and "Best Prices on the Best Teams" were banned by the ASA.
 It had breached several Committee of Advertising Practice code, including those relating to "misleading advertising", "Substantiation" and "Comparisons".
 The ASA also banned a different advert claiming "Best Odds Guaranteed" because it was misleading.

 In June 2021, William Hill launched its new master brand.
-As part of the relaunch, the company launched a new TV advert featuring their brand ambassadors Tony McCoy, Robbie Savage, Rio Ferdinand and Jermaine Jenas and used the Neil Diamond song Sweet Caroline.
+As part of the relaunch, the company launched a new TV advert featuring its brand ambassadors Tony McCoy, Robbie Savage, Rio Ferdinand and Jermaine Jenas and used the Neil Diamond song Sweet Caroline.